w3c/testtwf-website/docs/github-101.md

     In the Command Prompt:

-        $ git push https://github.com/username/web-platform-tests.git username/topic
+        $ git push https://github.com/username/web-platform-tests.git username/topic/subtopic

     Or, for short:

         $ git push origin username/topic/subtopic

-    _Note: Here,_ `origin` _refers to remote repo from which you cloned (downloaded) the files after you forked, referred to as web-platform-tests.git in the previous example;_ `username/topic/subtopic` _refers to the name of your local branch that you want to push_.
+    _Note: Here,_ `origin` _refers to remote repo from which you cloned (downloaded) the files after you forked, referred to as web-platform-tests.git in the previous example;
+    _ `username/topic/subtopic` _refers to the name of your local branch that you want to push_.

 2. Now you can send a message that you have changes or additions you'd like to be reviewed and merged into the main (original) test repository.
 You do this by using a pull request.
 In a browser, open the GitHub page for your forked repository. **https://github.com/username/web-platform-tests**.

 3. Now create the pull request.
 There are several ways to create a PR in the GitHub UI.
 Below is one method and others can be found on [GitHub.com][github-createpr]

     a.
 Click the ![pull request link][pullrequestlink] link on the right side of the UI, then click the ![new pull request][pullrequestbtn] button.

     b.
 On the left, you should see the base repo is the w3c/web-platform-tests.
 On the right, you should see your fork of that repo.
 In the branch menu of your forked repo, switch to `username/topic/subtopic`
-    **Note:** If you see _'There isn't anything to compare'_, click the ![edit][editbtn] button and make sure your fork and your `username/topic/subtopic` branch is selected on the right side.
+    **Note:** If you see _'There isn't anything to compare'_, click the
+    ![edit][editbtn] button and make sure your fork and your `username/topic/subtopic` branch is selected on the right side.

     c.
 Select the ![create pull request][createprlink] link at the top.

     d.
 Scroll down and review the diff

     e.
 Scroll back up and in the Title field, enter a brief description for your submission.

     Example: Tests for CSS Transforms skew() function.

     f.
 If you'd like to add more detailed comments, use the comment field below.

     g.
 Click ![the send pull request button][sendpullrequest]

-4. One your pull request is accepted, detele youre branch (see 'When Pull Request is Accepted').
+4. Wait for feedback on your pull request and once your pull request is accepted, detele youre branch (see '
+[When Pull Request is Accepted][pr-accepted]').

 That's it!
 If you're currently at a Test the Web Forward event, find an expert nearby and ask for a review.
 If you're doing this on your own